 - If the Pokémon is an untransformed Ditto and is holding a Quick Powder, multiply its Speed by two.

-- If the Pokémon has the Swift Swim ability and the weather is rainy, or the Pokémon has the Chlorophyll ability and the weather is sunny, or the Pokémon has the Sand Rush ability and a sandstorm is raging, multiply its Speed by two.
+- If the Pokémon has the Swift Swim ability and the weather is rainy, or the Pokémon has the Chlorophyll ability and the weather is sunny, or the Pokémon has the Sand Rush ability and a sandstorm is raging, or the Pokémon has the Slush Rush ability and it is hailing, multiply its Speed by two.

 - If the Pokémon has the Unburden ability, has consumed or lost a held item since it became active and is now holding no item, multiply its Speed by two.